PassionPenguin/FlutterTutorial/articles/Brief-introduction-to-flutter.md

 Paint your app to life in milliseconds with Stateful Hot Reload.
 Use a rich set of fully-customizable widgets to build native interfaces in minutes.

 ### Expressive and Flexible UI
 Quickly ship features with a focus on native end-user experiences.
-Layered architecture allows for full customization, which results in incredibly fast rendering and expressive and flexible designs.
+The layered architecture allows for full customization, which results in incredibly fast rendering and expressive and flexible designs.

 ### Native Performance
 Flutter’s widgets incorporate all critical platform differences such as scrolling, navigation, icons and fonts, and your Flutter code is compiled to native ARM machine code using Dart's native compilers.

-### To cut a long story short
-Flutter is a UI SDK developed by Google to help developers build high-quality, native-ui across iOS, Android and other platforms.
+### Comparison between Flutter and Native UI
+Compared to Kotlin or Java in Android, you are not required to use dozens of code to make a new widget, and compared to SwiftUI, you are not required to mix your UI widgets with other non-UI code.

+But what's the most attractive feature of Flutter?
+Thanks to Flutter/Dart's multi-platform support, you can even build a Windows, a Linux, a ChromeOS, a macOS, a Web, an iOS / iPadOS, an Android application at the same time just with the same code!
+Yep, it's time for paying attention to the backend.
+Well, you can use Dart to build your serverside application, isn't that right?

-In this tutorial, you will learn to create a simple Flutter application, and you are not required to have any Dart or any platform developing's experience, but to have basic object-oriented programming experience (such as variables, control statements, etc).
+In this tutorial, you will learn to create a simple Flutter application while you are not required to have any Dart or any platform development experience, but to have some basic object-oriented programming experience (such as variables, control statements).

+---
 ## How to set up the environment
-At first you would need to install Flutter (as well as Dart) to your computer.
-It supports macOS， Windows, Linux and also the ChromeOS.
+You would need to install Flutter and Dart to your computer before anything else you should do.
+It supports macOS， Windows, Linux, and also ChromeOS.
 Please follow the instruction in the [Install - Flutter](https://flutter.dev/docs/get-started/install) page.

 ### Set up an editor
 You can build apps with Flutter using any text editor combined with our command-line tools.
 However, we recommend using one of our editor plugins for an even better experience.
 These plugins provide you with code completion, syntax highlighting, widget editing assists, run & debug support, and more.

-In this part we will add the editor plugins for Android Studio.
+In this part, we will add the editor plugins for Android Studio.

 ### Add the plugins for Android Studio
 #### Install Android Studio